prameshbajra/prameshbajra.github.io/_posts/2017-01-31-python39-latest-features.md

     python.update(python3)
     ```

-    But, now you can simple do
+    But, now you can simply do

     ```python
     ##merging two dictionaries